Wellcome Trust Biomedical Resource

 We encourage carbohydrate chemists to submit with acknowledgement new compounds for inclusion into screening microarrays.
 Joint publications arise from novel ligand assignments using these.
 If you are interested in providing compounds, please contact Dr Yan Liu (firstname.lastname@example.org).

 How we work

-Requests will be reviewed by the microarray analysis team who will correspond as necessary by email or teleconferencing before the decision regarding analyses.
+Requests will be reviewed by the microarray analysis team who will correspond as appropriate by email or teleconferencing before the decision regarding analyses.
 Once approved, a sample submission spreadsheet will be sent to the investigator by email for entering details of samples to be analysed and these will be uploaded to the sample database for filing purposes.

 Results of analyses will be provided to investigators as written reports together with histogram charts and tables with fluorescence binding scores.
 These will be in the form of PDF files sent via email attachment or other suitable file exchange system; Excel files are provided upon request.
-There will be opportunities for discussions of the data and follow-on collaboration as appropriate.
+There will be opportunities for discussions of the data and follow-on collaborations as appropriate.
 Data will remain confidential until publication or protection of data.

 Submit a resource request, Data and software

 Further guidance and information on sample preparation

 The carbohydrate-binding assays are most commonly performed with soluble proteins, such as plant lectins, anti-carbohydrate antibodies and recombinant proteins with suitable tags (for example IgG-Fc or hexa-His).
 Whole viruses or virus-like particles may also be analyzed, either after suitable labeling (for example biotinylation) or using non-blocking antibodies for detection of binding.
 Culture supernatants and whole sera can also be analysed.